-I must survive Christmas without my child.
+I will need to survive Christmas without my child.
 Again.
-I’m really trying not to dread the holidays.
-Trying to embrace them though is like trying to embrace a snarling beast.
+I’m trying not to dread the holidays.
+Trying to embrace them though is like trying to embrace a dark and unpredictable ‘being’.
 You might find a safe spot to hug, but most likely it’s going to hurt like hell.
 Last year without our son was everything you would imagine the first Christmas without your child to be and then some.
 I have learned that everyday after losing a child you must make a decision to want to continue to live or wanting to die.
 And by “die”, I don’t necessarily mean leaving this earth.
 There are many ways to die and still be among the living.
 The braver and stronger among us choose to live and that is by far, the more difficult choice.
 Ask anyone who has chosen it.
 The holidays absolutely make the latter option more appealing and there are many days this time of year the idea of medicating myself into a blissful stupor sounds appealing.
 I just have chosen not to.

-Children never die under normal or expected circumstances.
-It is never not tragic.
-So every bereaved parent enters this time of year with a bloodied wound in their heart, already coping with an impossible trauma.
-Now the very things that once brought the most joy are what inflict the most pain.
+The very things that once brought the most joy are what inflict the most pain.
 Wanting and needing so desperately to experience that supernatural joy and excitement that comes with having children at Christmas but being unable to feel anything but emptiness and sorrow.
-Wanting so terribly to hum along with Christmas carols while you all decorate cookies, but you can’t even bear to hear the music, let alone make cookies so you wander your silent, scantily decorated house trying to shut out the memories.
+Wanting so terribly to hum along with Christmas carols while you all decorate cookies, but you can’t even bear to hear the music, let alone make cookies.
+So you wander your silent, scantily decorated house trying to shut out the memories.
 They are just too painful to face.

 It’s time to send out Christmas cards.
 How you loved getting everyone dressed and posed for the picture, your heart bursting with joy and pride for your beautiful family that adorned the front of your card.
 But how can you take a family photo when the family is now tragically incomplete?
-It hurts so much, now the simple pleasure of creating the Christmas card may be one of the many things you may go without this holiday.
+The pain is so great that now the simple pleasure of creating a Christmas card may be one of the many things you go without this holiday.

 Think of never again seeing your child’s sweet sleepy face light up as he comes down the stairs Christmas morning.
-What some only have to imagine is reality for parents of child loss.
+What most cannot even imagine is reality for parents of child loss.
 There is no easy way to muddle through this time of year.
-It is, by nature, in-your-face, so regardless of how hard you try, it will be thrust upon you just like your new station in life has been.
-The world has become a very unfamiliar and hostile place and this is one of the reasons why.
-Everything feels different, because everything is different, including and especially Christmas.
+By nature, the holidays are in-your-face, so regardless of how hard you try to minimize the blow, it will be thrust upon you just like your new station in life has been.
+The world is now an unfamiliar and hostile place and this is one of the reasons why- everything feels different, because everything is different, including and especially Christmas.

 What little I have to offer are only my observations and advice after having gone through this for the first time last year.
 I’d like to say this year has been easier, but other than some occasional softening, it mostly hasn’t.
 I heard that would be the case and did not want to believe it, but it’s true so I will be following much of this advice this year as well.